 How Do Governments Combat Climate Change?

 Have you ever brought a reusable tote bag to the grocery store?
-Or refilled a water bottle rather than buy a disposable one?
+Or refilled a water bottle rather than buying a disposable one?
 Do you separate your recycling from your trash?

 If you answered yes to any of those questions, you’re not alone.
 In the United States, more than half of all adults claim to have taken some action to protect the environment.
 But will individual actions be enough to address the massive, transnational challenge of climate change?
 Unfortunately, no.

-Almost all experts agree that governments—not individuals or private businesses—need to lead the fight against climate change.
+Almost all experts agree that governments—not just individuals or private businesses—play a critical role in the fight against climate change.
 However, they disagree on the most effective options to address the problem.
-This lesson outlines seven policies aimed at combating climate change and explores their potential upsides and downsides for society.
+This resource outlines seven policies aimed at combating climate change and explores their potential upsides and downsides for society.